-- object_id The identifier of the new entity.
+object_id The identifier of the new entity.
 Later, the entity can be referenced with this id.
-The type must be UXR_PARTICIPANT_ID. - xml An XML representation of the new entity.
+The type must be UXR_PARTICIPANT_ID.

 mode Determines the creation entity mode.
 The Creation Policy Table describes the entities' creation behaviour according to the UXR_REUSE and UXR_REPLACE flags (see Creation Policy Table).